RobinMeneust/Huffman/README.md

 # Huffman Coding
 Project written in C

-Compresses or decompresses files using Huffman coding
+Compresses or decompresses files using Huffman coding and also Burrows Wheeler with Move To Front (when the file is small)